 This article contains affiliate links that may earn us a commission at no extra cost to you.
 Read our Disclosure for more.
 Thanks for your support!

-If you’re wondering what to do in Prague in 4 days, we’ve put together the best Prague itinerary for you.
 Complete with the best Prague travel tips, the main things to do in Prague, but also the places that mostly locals know of, this guide on how to spend 4 days in Prague has everything you need to plan the perfect trip to the Czech capital.

-Prague is one of our favourite cities in Europe.
-The main reason is its utter beauty.
-Often called The Mother of All Cities, Prague is captivatingly beautiful.
 Alongside listing the best things to do in Prague and sharing the most useful travel tips for Prague, it’s the city’s beauty that we’ll try to bring to life through the words and the images in this article.

 Therefore, without any further delay, here’s what to do in Prague in 4 days, for an unforgettable trip in a city that’s impossible not to fall madly in love with.

-Where Is Prague
+Where Is Prague?

-Prague is the capital city of the Czech Republic, a landlocked country in Central Europe.
 Built along the Vltava River, Prague is divided into 22 city districts.
-A trip to Prague can be either a standalone or part of a longer trip across Central Europe, with stops in other fascinating capitals, such as Vienna, Bratislava and Budapest.
+A trip to Prague can be either a standalone or part of a Central Europe itinerary, with stops in other fascinating capitals, such as Vienna, Bratislava and Budapest.

 This image shows a panoramic view of Prague from Petrin Tower.